England Boxing: Kent ABA Constitution

+This constitution serves as a guiding document for the governance of the Kent Amateur Boxing Association, ensuring the legacy of its founding clubs and their commitment to the sport of boxing within the region.

+Championships

 In 1881, it organised the first ABA Championships the following year.
 From 2008 the Championships were known as the ABAE National Championships and then from 2014 until 2018 they were known as the England Boxing National Elite Championships.
 Another name change followed in 2019 which is the current name, known as the England Boxing National Amateur Championships.